doutv/MIPS-Assembler-Simulator/report.md

     * `word`
     * `half`
     * `byte`
-  * Append zero or truncate to generate fixed length (32bits) machine code
+  * Append zero or truncate to generate fixed-length (32bits) machine code
-* `void find_label();` Locate all labels in text segment and store them using hash table `unordered_map<string, uint32_t> label_to_addr` which maps label to address of the code.
+* `void find_label();` Locate all labels in the text segment and store them using hash table `unordered_map<string, uint32_t> label_to_addr` which maps label to the address of the code.
 * `void parse();` Main function of `Assembler::Parser`:
-  * Interpret each line of code in data segment into machine code
+  * Interpret each line of code in the data segment into machine code
   * Based on different types of instruction, certain interpretation methods are performed:
     * R instructions
     * I instructions
     * J instructions
     * O instructions (`syscall` only)
-  * And in each type of instructions, instructions of same format are grouped together
+  * And in each type of instructions, instructions of the same format are grouped together
     * e.g. `sll` , `srl` , `sra` are in `op rd rt shamt` so they are grouped together
   * Concat string to generate machine code